 Things to consider when comparing platinum cards:

 What fees apply?
 In addition to paying no annual fee, can you make same-day card payments for free?
 Do you pay foreign currency transaction fees?
 Will they waive your late fee if you miss a payment?
 Are you charged for services that other card companies provide at no charge?

 What benefits will save you money?
 For instance, are there travel protection, price protection or purchase protection benefits?

 Are there financial tools that can help you save time and track your spending so you can better control your finances?

-What unique benefits do your platinum card offers that another card might not?
+What unique benefits does your platinum card offer that another card might not?

 How do others rate their customer service?